 Early Origins of the Hammac family

-Devon where they held a family seat as Lords of the Manor.
+The surname Hammac was first found in Devon where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century.

 Early History of the Hammac family

 This web page shows only a small excerpt of our Hammac research.
 Another 109 words (8 lines of text) covering the years 1455, 1487, 1777, 1867, and 1887 are included under the topic Early Hammac History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hammac has been recorded under many different variations, including Hammock, Hammick, Ammock, Ammick and others.

 Early Notables of the Hammac family (pre 1700)

 Another 29 words (2 lines of text) are included under the topic Early Hammac Notables in all our PDF Extended History products and printed products wherever possible.